majd-karoun/astral-quiz/README.md

 - You'll need your own OpenAI API key to generate questions
 - Your OpenAI account needs to have available credit
 - The backend includes rate limiting to prevent abuse
-- Questions are generated using GPT 4o-mini modal
+- Questions are generated using GPT 4o-mini model